Have you taken the plunge and purchased a piece of property?

 Do you have to pay commission to both the original agent AND the current agent?

 Well, this is a tricky one, and there’s actually no perfect answer for this.

 The best advice?

-Let’s say you’re jumping into ownership on a piece of property with a friend.
-If so, that opens up a whole new can of property dispute worms.
+Let’s say you’re jumping in a buying a property with a friend or a partner.
+If this happens it opens up a whole new can of property dispute worms.

 Let’s start off at the beginning - if you’re going to own property with someone, what is the type of ownership that you’re in?